 You can find the key figures pertaining to the disclosure of cooperation payments in Switzerland for the individual signatory companies to the PCC for the last three years here:

-The trend for the disclosure of individual recipients of such payments is positive once again.
-The average consent rate for healthcare professionals was 87.8% (median rate as high as 93%).
-The fact that half of the PCC signatory companies reported consent rates of 93% or higher deserves recognition.
-The consent rate for healthcare organisations improved further to 94.9%.
-The median rate was 100% once again, whereby at least half of the PCC signatory companies reported consent rates of 100%.
-These averages were calculated as the ratio of the number of individually disclosed recipients to all recipients.
-If the consent rates are compared to the total amounts disclosed, the average is once again slightly lower, the same as in the previous year.
+The proportion of donations disclosed under individual naming of recipients has again increased.
+On average, the consent rate for professioals was 90.4% (median 97.3%)*.
+This means that half of the PCC signatory companies have consent rates of 97.3% or higher.
+The consent rate for healthcare organisations also increased again to 96.0%.
+The median here again came in at 100%, meaning that at least half of the PCC signatory companies show consent rates of 100% for HCO.
+These averages were calculated on the basis of the individually disclosed number of recipients in relation to all recipients.
+If the consent rates are related to the disclosed sums, then they are somewhat lower on average, as in the previous year.

 The following companies reported consent rates for healthcare professionals of less than 80%: